aroma.affymetrix 2.5.0

 RAM: 0.00MB

-Here we will use the Circular Binary Segmentation (CBS) method for partioning the CN signals in data set 'ds' into segments of equal underlying CN levels.
+underlying CN levels.
 To setup a CBS model for our data set, we do:

-sm <- CbsModel(ds);
+sm <- CbsModel(ds)

-so that print(sm) gives:
+so that print(sm)

 CbsModel: